Taming the dragon - a journey into the wilderness of competitive Natural bodybuilding.

 *International Journal of Sports Physiology and Performance, 2013, “Natural Bodybuilding Competition Preparation and Recovery: A 12-Month Case Study" - Lindy M. Rossow, David H. Fukuda, Christopher A. Fahs, Jeremy P. Loenneke, and Jeffrey R. Stout

 So You Want To Know If You Have What It Takes?
-Part IIa - The Strategic Game
+Part IIb - The Tactical Game